top of page

 The exhibit.

 There are now very few of the hibakusha left alive, and time is running out for them.
-The hibakusha would like to ensure that their memory is documented and produced in a meaningful and expressive way.
+This exhibition aims to document their memories and messages to the future, bringing visitors face to face with their earnest messages.
 Their three-dimensional images and their stories will say much more than words alone.

-These holographic portraits will be of national and global significance and ensure that the hibakusha are documented and memorialized as a global archive that can be exhibited around the world for future generations.
+These holographic portraits are documents of national and global significance, and ensure that the hibakusha are memorialised as an archive of experiences that can be exhibited worldwide for future generations.

 1.jpg